yatinsns/matasano-crypto/set2/challenge9/README.md

     k... k k -- if lth mod k = 0

-The padding can be remove unambiguously since all input is padded, including input values that are alreadt a multiple pf the block size, and no padding string is a suffix of another.
+The padding can be remove unambiguously since all input is padded, including input values that are already a multiple of the block size, and no padding string is a suffix of another.
 This padding method is well defined if and only if k is less than 256.